user200000/data_Li2FeSO_structure/README.md

 ## Summary

-This repository contains the analytical workflow for our preprint entitled "Anion-polarisation--directed short-range-order" in antiperovskite Li2FeSO [LINK GOES HERE].The workflow consits of three main componanents.
+This repository contains the analytical workflow for our preprint entitled "Anion-polarisation--directed short-range-order" in antiperovskite Li2FeSO [LINK GOES HERE].
+The workflow consits of three main componanents.
 Fitting, Enumeration and Monte Carlo (MC), which are each applied to coulombic and cluster expansion system.
-A random arangement of cations is also generated for comparison with the monte carlo.
-There are three main subsections of the workflow fitting, mc, and enumeration each will be described breifly there is a workflow diagram at the base of the page.
+A random arrangement of cations is also generated for comparison with the monte carlo.
+There are three main subsections of the workflow fitting, mc, and enumeration each will be described briefly there is a workflow diagram at the base of the page.
 A conda yaml file is provided describing the exact environments in which calculations were intially run.

 ## Fitting

 Fitting and all subsequent calculations are performed using the [icet library](https://icet.materialsmodeling.org).
 Data from DFT calculations are input as jsons and fit using the python scripts.
-The outpt from this step is clustere expansion object for DFT energies.
-In parralel a cluster expansion is fit using Ewald energies in the coulomb tab.
+The output from this step is cluster expansion object for DFT energies.
+In parallel a cluster expansion is fit using Ewald energies in the coulomb tab.

 ## MC